resoltico/FTLLexEngine/docs/DOC_01_Core.md

 - Raises: None.
 - State: Stores function for existing and future bundles.
 - Thread: Unsafe.
-- Behavior: Preserves lazy bundle initialization (v0.33.0+).
+- Behavior: Preserves lazy bundle initialization.
 Functions are stored and applied when bundles are first accessed.

 ---